rhdunn/speech-tools/README.md

 The library documentation is in texinfo format which can be converted into GNU info HTML and postscript, see `Makefile` in `doc/`.

 Note the documentation is not up to date.
+We are in the process of moving the documentation to Doxygen.

 ## Bugs/Comments Etc